-“2.6.2 For vehicles of category X, the heels of both feet of the test dummy shall be placed as far forward as possible and shall rest on the floor pan.
+“2.6.2.
+For vehicles of category X, the heels of both feet of the test dummy shall be placed as far forward as possible and shall rest on the floor pan.
 Both feet shall be positioned as flat as possible on the toe board.
 The longitudinal centreline of the feet shall be placed as parallel as possible to the longitudinal centreline of the vehicle.”

-Annex 5, new paragraph under section 3., amend to read:
+Annex 5, new paragraph under section 3., Figure 1, amend to read:

-“3.
-Installation of the Hybrid III fifth percentile female dummy on the passenger seat.

 For vehicles of category X:

 (a) where the vehicle is equipped to be driven in right hand traffic, the position of the Hybrid III fifth percentile female dummy shall be on the right front outboard position.